Frank Silcock (cricketer): Cricket career

 Silcock was born at Sawbridgeworth and grew up in Chipping Ongar, Essex.
 He began playing cricket at the age of seventeen and was originally a saddler by profession.
-Playing as an all-rounder, he made his debut in first-class cricket for a United England Eleven against an All-England Eleven at Lord's in 1864.
+Playing as an all-rounder, he made his debut in first-class cricket for a United England Eleven (UEE) against an All England Eleven (AEE) at Lord's in 1864.
 He was employed as a cricket coach by several notable public schools, starting with Uppingham in 1864.
 In April and May 1865, he was employed by Felsted School, while from June-August of the same year he was coaching the officers of the Colchester Garrison.

 Three years later he appeared twice for England against the Marylebone Cricket Club and a combined Surrey and Middlesex cricket team, as well as appearing for the Players in two Gentlemen v Players fixtures, and for the Players of the South against the Gentlemen of the South.
 He took 16 wickets with his right-arm roundarm fast-medium bowling at an average of 17.43, including taking what would be career best first-class figures when he took 7 for 132 against the Gentlemen at The Oval.
 He featured in six first-class matches in 1869, taking a further 15 wickets at 22.86.
 In that same year he was employed by Eton, while the following year he was the professional at Thorndon Hall with William Petre.
 He had been an inn-keeper at the Chequers Inn in Maldon for sometime prior to 1869, having given that up in 1869.
 Silcock played eight further first-class matches in 1870, featuring mostly for the United South of England Eleven and various Players' teams and taking a further 14 wickets at 27.35.

 He featured just once in 1871, appearing for the Players of the South against the Gentlemen of the South, taking 5 for 56 in the Gentlemen's first-innings.
 He had returned to Eton to coach in 1871, a position he held until 1874.
 He played in five first-class matches in 1872, taking 12 wickets at 14.83, before making just one appearance in 1873 in the Gentlemen of the South v Gentlemen of the North fixture, during which he made his highest first-class batting score, with 66 opening the batting in the Players' first-innings.
 He made five first-class appearances in 1874, taking 9 wickets at 15.55, following this up in 1875 with a further five appearances and 6 at 13.66; Silcock took all six of his wickets in one match, against the North at Tunbridge Wells.
 His last major season of first-class cricket came the following year in 1876, when he made three appearances, taking a single wicket.